Jennifer Slept Here: Overview

-In the series, Ann Jillian plays Jennifer Farrell, a once-popular movie actress who in 1978 made the unfortunate mistake of chasing an ice cream truck near her Los Angeles, California, home.
+In the series, Ann Jillian plays Jennifer Farrell, a once-popular movie actress who in 1978 made the unfortunate mistake of chasing an ice cream truck near her Los Angeles, California house.
 When the ice cream truck accidentally backed up, it ran her over, killing her.
-Six years later, the Elliot family moved from New York City into Jennifer's home.
+Six years later, the Elliot family moved from New York City into Jennifer's house.
 Father George was a lawyer who had handled Jennifer's posthumous affairs, including the house.
 George's wife, Susan, was a concerned and understanding figure.
 Daughter Marilyn was a typical 8-year-old.

 The driving story behind the series was that Jennifer haunted the Elliot house—ostensibly to mentor and befriend the family's teenage son, Joey, who was the only person to whom she made herself visible.
 During the series, however, she does make herself visible in at least one episode.
 Naturally, Joey had a hard time convincing his family and friends of Jennifer's ghostly existence.
 They not only refused to believe Joey's claim, but often concluded Joey needed psychiatric or other help.
 In one episode, they hired a phony exorcist (played by Zelda Rubinstein in a parody of her Poltergeist character Tangina Barrons) to rid the house of Jennifer's spirit by capturing it in a jar.